cortex-lab/phy/docs/visualization.md

 This view shows the principal component features of a selection of spikes in the selected clusters, on the relevant channels.
 The exact channels can be changed by control-clicking in the waveform view.
 A, B, C... refer to the first, second, third... principal components.

+Background spikes from all clusters are shown in grey.

+The parameter `controller.n_spikes_features=2500`, by default, specifies the maximum number of spikes per cluster to pick for visualization in the feature view.
+The parameter `controller.n_spikes_features_background=1000`, by default, specifies the maximum number of spikes to pick for the background features.
+These background spikes are uniformly spaced in time across the entire recording, and across all clusters indistinctively.

 ![image](https://user-images.githubusercontent.com/1942359/58951435-6bcb3d00-8791-11e9-89e6-d2a901ee5c56.png)

 The default subplot organization of the feature view is (x and y for each of the 4x4 subplots, 0 refers to first selected channel, 1 refers to second select channel):